Valeria Vegas: Audiovisual projects

-In December 2019, Atresmedia began filming the biographical series entitled Veneno (TV series) based on Vegas’ book, created by Javier Calvo and Javier Ambrossi, and performed by Jedet, Daniela Santiago and Isabel Torres in three different stages of Cristina Ortiz’ life.
+In December 2019, Atresmedia began filming the biographical series entitled Veneno based on Vegas' book, created by Javier Calvo and Javier Ambrossi, and performed by Jedet, Daniela Santiago and Isabel Torres in three different stages of Cristina Ortiz's life.
 Vegas formed part of the production team, and in the series, Vegas is played by the Canarian model and actress Lola Rodríguez.

 Vega was part of the jury for the LGBT-themed film festival Zinegoak in Bilbao, Spain, in 2020.